Kaankocc/Heart-Disease-ML-Project/README.md

 14. target - have disease or not (1=yes, 0=no) (= the predicted attribute)

 **Note:** No personal identifiable information (PPI) can be found in the dataset.

+## Running the Code

+To run the code, you'll need to set up a Python environment with the necessary dependencies.
+We recommend using Conda to manage your environment.

+### Setting up the Environment

+1. First, make sure you have [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed on your system.

+2. Clone or download this repository to your local machine.

+3. Navigate to the project directory in your terminal or command prompt.

+4. Create a new Conda environment using the provided `environment.yml` file.
+Run the following command:

+    ```
+    conda env create -f environment.yml
+    ```

+5. Activate the newly created environment:

+    ```
+    conda activate <env_name>
+    ```

+    Replace `<env_name>` with the name of the environment specified in the `environment.yml` file.

+### Running the Notebook

+Once the environment is set up, you can now run the Jupyter notebook containing the code and analysis.

+1. With the Conda environment activated, launch Jupyter Notebook:

+    ```
+    jupyter notebook
+    ```

+2. This will open a new browser window or tab with the Jupyter Notebook interface.
+Navigate to the directory where you saved the notebook file (`predicting_heart_disease.ipynb`) and open it by clicking on it.

+3. Follow the instructions and execute the cells in the notebook to reproduce the analysis and results.

+### Deactivating the Environment

+After you've finished running the notebook, you can deactivate the Conda environment: